Sitemap

 One morning last July, a staffer in the UN Department of Political and Peacebuilding Affairs (DPPA) received an email alert.
 Chaos had erupted in a Member State after a fierce storm had knocked out its entire electrical grid.
 Quickly checking social media, she noticed that a large number of Twitter users were reporting a complete loss of power in hospitals, resulting in the death of patients on life support.
 The staffer alerted her colleagues as reports continued to come in.
 As the Special Representative of the Secretary-General (SRSG) in the region gathered her team to discuss the situation, more bad news followed.

 The Member State’s electricity supplier was reporting that bad weather was not to blame.
-Rather, its ICT systems had been compromised and the country’s power supply had been deliberately cut off.
-The National Security Advisor for the Member State contacted the UN’s regional political office, confirming the cyber-attack and noting the use of proxy servers with IP addresses registered in a rival neighboring country.
-Addressing the rumors on social and traditional media, the rival government quickly released a statement denying any involvement.
+Rather, its computer and communication systems had been compromised, and the country’s power supply had been deliberately cut off.
+The National Security Advisor for the Member State contacted the UN’s regional political office, confirming the cyber-attack and noting the use of proxy servers linked to a hostile neighbouring country.
+Addressing the rumours on social and traditional media, the rival government quickly released a statement denying any involvement.

 The situation continued to evolve.
 A leaked video posted online purported to show the SRSG lambasting the government of the neighboring state because of its alleged involvement in the power grid attack (the video was later found to be a deep fake).
 Twitter users responded, calling for retribution against the country and sending out notices for planned violent protests.
 The media reported simmering tensions on the border between the two countries, with clashes resulting in the deaths of three soldiers.
 Riots broke out.
 Meanwhile, the Security Council scheduled a meeting to formally discuss the issue.

-If you’re wondering why you didn’t read about this in the news, it’s because the situation described above is a fictional one.
+If you’re wondering why you didn’t read about this in the news, it’s because the scenario above is entirely fictional.

 DPPA’s Policy and Mediation Division (PMD) developed a cyber incident scenario, which outlined the consequences of a serious — and possibly deliberate — ICT-related security incident targeting the energy infrastructure of Altigo, a fictional state in the equally fictional Rivlandia region.
 The entire exercise was held virtually due to the pandemic, using a digital crisis management platform provided by the Geneva Centre for Security Policy, with staff from DPPA, the Department of Peace Operations , the UN Office of Information and Communications Technology (OICT), the United Nations Institute for Disarmament Research (UNIDIR), UN Special Political Missions around the world, and external experts.